nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Sorting a list

-1. Sorting the list of employees while all persons are being shown
+1. Sorting the list of employees while all employees are being shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all employees using the `list` command.
 At least 1 employee is in the list.

    2. Test case: `sort f/salary in/asc`<br>
    Expected: Employees will be sorted based on their salaries in ascending order.